automagisch/ratchet/README.md

 # App Starter
 A simple and clean boilerplate for quickly kickstarting new projects.
-Very minimal integration with much power. — Edit
+Very minimal integration with much power.

 ## Basic guides